F-l-i-x/TouchOSC/README.md

 ### ![Examples](/examples)

 A loose collection of many different examples to achieve lighter or heavier tasks.
-They inlcude local messages, scripting and shall provide an entry into building your own cool interfaces, features and extensions.
+They include local messages, scripting and shall provide an entry into building your own cool interfaces, features and extensions.

 ### ![Modules](/modules)